bazelbuild/rules_go/go/providers.rst

 +--------------------------------+-----------------------------------------------------------------+

-GoSources
+GoSourceList
 ~~~~~~~

-GoSources is a provider designed to be used as the output of anything that provides Go code, and an
+GoSourceList is a provider designed to be used as the output of anything that provides Go code, and an
 input to anything that compiles Go code.
 It combines the source with dependencies that source will require.

 There are two main uses for this.

 #.
 Recompiling a library with additional sources.
-   go_library_ returns a GoSources provider with the transformed sources and deps that it was
+   go_library_ returns a GoSourceList provider with the transformed sources and deps that it was
    consuming.
    go_test_ uses this to recompile the library with additional test files, to build the test
    version of the library.
 You can use the same feature to recompile a proto library with